Canyonlands National Park Overnight Backcountry Permits

 Island in the Sky

 The Island in the Sky mesa rests on sheer sandstone cliffs over 1,000 feet (304 m) above the surrounding terrain.
-The area offers famous four-wheel drive and mountain biking on the White Rim Road and challenging backpacking below the mesa top in a mixture of talus slopes and vast basins without any reliable water sources.
+The area offers famous four-wheel driving and mountain biking on the White Rim Road and challenging backpacking below the mesa top in a mixture of talus slopes and vast basins without any reliable water sources.

 Needles